 You may study all the “-ologies” of the world, but if you do not learn swimology, all your studies are useless.
 You may read and write books on swimming, you may debate on its subtle theoretical aspects, but how will that help you if you refuse to enter the water yourself?
 You must learn how to swim.

 Now go take that first step.
-Create your blog, start producing content and attract readers.
+Create your site, start producing content and attract readers.